opencyber-space/MemoryGr.id/docs/video-ingestion.md

 ### Overview

-FrameDB's video decoding infrastructure uses **GStreamer (GST)** to dynamically construct and run multimedia pipelines for **live streams** and **stored videos**.
+MemoryGrid's video decoding infrastructure uses **GStreamer (GST)** to dynamically construct and run multimedia pipelines for **live streams** and **stored videos**.
 Decoder pods are deployed on GPU-enabled Kubernetes nodes.
 Each pod launches decoding pipelines as independent processes and is orchestrated by a central Decoder Scheduler.

 This document provides a complete overview of: